microsoft/hlsl-specs/proposals/xxxx-work-graphs.md

 ##### Node Output Objects

-Node output objects are either records or empty.
+Node output objects either allocate records or increment a counter for  empty records.
 The following pseudo-HLSL defines the interfaces for the `NodeOutput` and `EmptyNodeOutput` objects:

 ```c++
 template <typename RecordTy> class NodeOutput {